MarkCWirt/MIDIUtil/README.rst

 Thank You
 ---------

-I'd like to mention the following people who have given feedback, but fixes,  and suggestions on the library:
+I'd like to mention the following people who have given feedback, bug fixes,  and suggestions on the library:

 * Bram de Jong